 You can use Power FX, for example, as code when you’re creating any functions in Power Apps.
 Now they’ve updated this language and the libraries that are associated with these languages to allow you to do very cool things.
 For example, they enable AI in your application.

 The update now allows you to have that library access that can enable AI directly in your app.
 In the past, you had to go through a third-party endpoint system.
 But now, it’s right on your app, which makes this so much easier.

-Microsoft has also made at some key updates to Process Advisor, specifically mining.
+Microsoft has also made some key updates to Process Advisor, specifically mining.
 Process mining here is the ability for Microsoft to compute and analyze the processes that you’ve put into Process Advisor, and using data, provide insights specifically on inefficiencies across your workflows.

 Process mining, if you have your processes in Process Advisor, allows you to capture key insights on efficiencies, and how to improve the workflow.
-It’s consistent with Microsoft’s messaging to automate your workflow and provide you more creative time in your day.
+It’s consistent with Microsoft’s messaging to automate your workflow and provide you with more creative time in your day.

 Power Automate Desktop

 This isn’t the same thing as Power Automate Cloud or just Power Automate in general.
 For that, you still need a license.
 And in order to connect Power Automate Desktop to Power Automate, you can do that as well.
 So for example, if you want to create a workflow that’s connected to a third party like Trello, Asana, or anything where there’s a Power Automate cloud connector for it, you can still do that.
 But you need an additional license for that.
-If you want to automate things in your desktop, Power Automate Desktop is great and it’s completely free.
+If you want to automate things on your desktop, Power Automate Desktop is great and it’s completely free.

 All the best!